monastri/monastri.github.io/poetry.md

 2. Jorge Luis Borges
    1. [Dreamtigers](#dreamtigers)
    2. [The Celestial Emporium of Benevolent Knowledge](#the-celestial-emporium-of-benevolent-knowledge)
+2. [King James Programming](#King-James-Programming), by a Markov chain trained on the King James Bible, Structure and Interpretation of Computer Programs, and Lovecraft
 2. [Lies](#lies), by Alan Crowe
 2. [Love](#love), by Simon Funk
 2. [Mike Keith](#mike-keith)